glenkleidon/JSON-ND/README.md

 }
 ```

-The following JSON could be data in a transaction with this service:
+The following JSON could be data in a transaction with this class:
 ```
+{
+    "isAllowed": 1,
+    "cost": 54,
-{ "isAllowed": 1, "cost": 54, value: 28.0000002  }
+    value: 28.0000002
+}
 ```

 The JSON notation does not provide sufficient information for (say) a Python application to correctly infer the required type and therfore the correct overload of a method to use with the received data.

+In strongly typed languages, the violation of the float range in this example may cause an incompatible data type exception in a .Net consumer.

 A dynamically typed languge like Javascript may also create objects with properties of the wrong type and cause exceptions when methods are executed.